We strive to enhance the quality of life in our community by providing safe, courteous, equitable and energy-efficient transportation services.

 The Downtown Station, 700 SE 3rd street, is located on the corner of SE 3rd St. and Depot Ave., Gainesville.
 Hours of Operation: Monday through Friday 7:00 a.m. to 5:00 p.m., closed weekends/holidays.

-A Streetcar Study is currently underway.
-The study will be evaluating the feasibility of implementing a streetcar within Gainesville including possible route corridors, future land use, operational and implementation cost analysis, ridership estimates and possible revenue generation.
-Preliminary reports and presentations can be viewed through these links:
+A streetcar conceptual study evaluated the feasibility of implementing a streetcar within Gainesville including possible route corridors, future land use, operational and implementation cost analysis, ridership estimates and possible revenue generation.

 The Regional Transit System (RTS) is currently undertaking a Comprehensive Operations Analysis (COA) of the RTS bus system to improve existing transit operational efficiency and effectiveness, look for opportunities to provide more customer-friendly transit services, understand existing rider travel patterns and use of the transit system, and understand community travel needs and address them through transit service improvements.
 This effort is occurring in conjunction with RTS’s major update of its Transit Development Plan (TDP).